andlessa/SMStoEFT/README.md

     * [modelFiles](./modelFiles): stores the FeynRules files for the models described above

     * [Models](./Models): stores the UFO and FeynArts output for the models described above

+    * [matchmakerModels](./matchmakerModels): stores models used for matching with MatchMaker

     * [notebooks](./notebooks): several jupyter notebooks for plotting and analyzing the data